 The Website is built in 3 simple parts/layers that contains the frontend, Backend and Database.

-Frontend (Client Side): Frontend is the part users see and use like buttons, colours, forms and pages etc. client side means when a user wants to use the platform or website whatever he sees, and he do from his side it comes under the client-side process.
-This frontend is developed using the React.js, responsible for the user interface.
-Users can:

-View and complete sustainability actions

-Earn points and rewards

-Compete on leaderboards
+Frontend (Client Side): This frontend consist of two dashboards that was is developed using the React.js.
+These dashboards are the student dashboard and the organization dashboard.
+With the student dashboard users can:

-Control their profile and their past.
+View their total and redeemable points

+View the actions to be completed

+View user history of actions already completed

+Received advice from an AI avatar as to the next best action to be completed

+Make donations

+View the leaderboard showing top scoring users

+Receive assistance from an AI Avatar

+With the organization dashboard the organization can:

+View aggregate performance of students across all six categories.

+Receive SDG report from OpenAI (Ollama Ai-Engine) as a downloadable pdf.

+View top performing student by category

 Backend (Server Side): It is the part that works in the background, handling tasks like saving data and checking login details.
 It is build using the Node.js and express.js.
-It is nothing but a mediator which connects the front end with the database and process requests from the front end to store in the database like checking login details, saving donations, and calculating points.
+It is a mediator which connects the front end with the database and process requests from the front end to store in the database like checking login details, saving donations, and calculating points.
 Authentication: A user is allowed to log in successfully with email and password.
 JWT (JSON Web Tokens) are provided with different access to regular users and admins.

-Database: Supabase (PostgreSQL) is used in the site and it is where structured data is stored in the form of users, actions, points and rewards.
+Database: Supabase (PostgreSQL) is used in the site, and it is where structured data is stored in the form of users, actions, points and rewards.

-Live activity: It can be used to track and update the activity in real-time with WebSockets and Cloud Messaging.
+Live activity: It can be used to track and update the activity in real-time with WebSocket’s and Cloud Messaging.

-Analytics and Reports: Live reporting systems are used to generate SDG document.
+Analytics and Reports: Live reporting systems are used to generate SDG documents for organization user.

 API Integration: APIs enable the mobile app and the site to have the same real-time data hence actions performed on one platform are reflected to the other.

-Database (Where data is stored): The database is where all the information like donations, user account details, forms and page details will store safely in the form of tables.
-Every table contains table names, Rows, Columns.
-This website stores the data in Supabase, which helps manage the data properly and update things in real time.
+Database (Where data is stored): The database is where all the information like donations, user account details, forms and page details are store securely in the form of tables.
+This website stores the data in Supabase, which helps manage and update data in real time.

-Security and Privacy:

-Security was a great point:

-All information is encrypted (while stored as well as while shared).